rexzhang/asgi-webdav/.github/ISSUE_TEMPLATE/proposal-template.md

 ---
 name: Proposal template
-about: This is a template for proposing a new feature to Temporal
+about: This is a template for proposing a new feature to Project
 title: ""
 labels: ""
 assignees: ""